 This chapter elaborates on the methodology that is needed to analyze the ANST approach in practice.
 As the desired data to perform an analysis is not yet available, it is important accentuate that this thesis aims to illustrate the scientific value that is presented by the ANST approach.
 As the ANST approach provides an alternative conceptual and theoretical framework for the explanatory problem of corruption it wants to provide an answer to the research question: ‘How can the explanatory problem with current corruption research be resolved?’
 As the data is on a state-level, it is not applicable to test the ANST approach in practice.
 The method of data collection, presented in Appendix A, presents a way to gather new data from a relational approach by elaborating on the who’, ‘where’, ‘when’, and ‘how’ of the Dutch case study.
-As the population in this case in ‘hidden’ the method of snowball sampling is explained as a suitable approach to select a sample of respondents.
+As the population in this case is ‘hidden’ the method of snowball sampling is explained as a suitable approach to select a sample of respondents.

 Case study survey research does not involve any experimental manipulation of conditions and therefore cannot be used to directly explain cause and effect or to determine causal relationships with a specific degree of certainty.
 It is aimed to explore a variety of relationships and it is able to explore dyadic (exchange) relationships.
 By conducting in-depth interviews the researcher can explore which hypotheses of the ANST approach are supported by the new data and how these hypotheses are supported by independent sources (the research team) within the new data.
 Not all hypotheses are applicable to the Dutch case, for example the colonial heritage hypotheses.
 With the exception of the openness to trade hypotheses, all remaining hypotheses of ANST are used to construct the interview plan (Appendix C), as the new data could perhaps show new (conflicting) insights.
 It is important to emphasize once more that the validity of the data that is collected is dependent on the honesty and willingness of respondents to participate.